KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 world of computer vision: they consist of stacks of Conv1D layers and MaxPooling1D layers, ending in a global pooling operation or flattening operation.
  Because RNNs are extremely expensive for processing very long sequences, but 1D convnets are cheap, it can be a good idea to use a 1D convnet as a preprocessing step before an RNN, shortening the sequence and extracting useful representations for the RNN to process.

+### 7 Advanced Deep-Learning Best Practices

+This chapter explores a number of powerful tools that will bring you closer to being able to develop state-of-the-art models on difficult problems.
+Using the Keras functional API, you can build graph-like models, share a layer across different inputs, and use Keras models just like Python functions.

+Keras callbacks and the
+TensorBoard browser-based visualization tool let you monitor models during training.
+We’ll also discuss several other best practices including batch normalization, residual connections, hyperparameter optimization, and model ensembling.